opendocsg/slw-judgments-backfill/2007_SGHC_29/report.md

 I therefore do not find any of the three cases to be of any assistance to the defendant.

-28     Likewise, I find _Steel Industries Pte Ltd v Deenn Engineering Pte Ltd_ [2003] 3 SLR 377 (“the _Steel Industries_ case”) cited by the defendant to be of no help to the defendant’s case.
+28     Likewise, I find _Steel Industries Pte Ltd v Deenn Engineering Pte Ltd_ <span class="citation">[2003] 3 SLR 377</span> (“the _Steel Industries_ case”) cited by the defendant to be of no help to the defendant’s case.
 This was cited by the defendant in support of its contention that the architect had no power under the Contract to issue a certificate for payment once arbitration proceedings had begun as so to do would usurp the function of the arbitrator.

 29     In that case, the defendants (the main contractors in a redevelopment project) nominated the plaintiffs as sub-contractors.
 Under the sub-contract, the plaintiffs agreed that they were entitled to seek payment from the defendants only for the sum certified by the architect provided the defendants themselves had been paid or were deemed to have been paid by the employers in the project.
 The plaintiffs subsequently applied for summary judgment against the defendants for payment under a certain Interim Certificate No 19 issued by the architect.
 The architect had also issued a certificate of payment (“Certificate of Payment”) certifying that the defendants were deemed to have been paid by the employers in respect of the plaintiffs’ works.
 The defendants sought a stay of proceedings pending a referral of the matter to arbitration.
 The assistant registrar ordered a stay of proceedings and dismissed the application for summary judgment.